JEANNE HALLOCK ENTERPRISE UX DESIGNER

 • Support business goals while empathizing with employees

 My job must support the company's goals first.
-At the same time, employees will often use the applications I design 85% or more of the day.
+At the same time, employees will often use the applications I design 85% or more of their day.
 So, special care must be given to:

 • minimize time thinking about how the application works,